Propagating Uncertainties in the SALT3 Model Training Process to Cosmological Constraints: Introduction

 The SALT2 model \citep{Guy07,Guy10,Betoule14,Taylor21} is the baseline SN standardization model used for nearly all measurements of $w$ in recent years.
 Advantages of the SALT2 model include its ability to use high redshift SNe for training, built-in $k$-corrections due to its continuous SED model across both phase and wavelength, and the fact that the SN amplitude is a free parameter in the training procedure, making the training independent of the cosmological model.
 Unfortunately, the original training code and data are not fully publicly available, and are difficult to modify and improve for systematic studies, with \citet{Mosher14} being the most recent study to explore alterations to the SALT2 training procedure.
 However, a new ``SALT3" model has recently been developed \citep[hereafter \citetalias{Kenworthy21}]{Kenworthy21}, which shares much of the functional form as SALT2 but includes improvements in the training procedure and includes new data that extends the model wavelength range from $\sim 0.9$ to $1.1 \ \mathrm{\mu m}$.
 Though we use the \citetalias{Kenworthy21} model in this work, we note that \citet{Pierel22} recently extended the SALT3 model surfaces to 2~$\mu{\rm m}$, albeit using a data set with somewhat larger calibration uncertainties, and \citet{Jones22} built a SALT3 model that includes a host-galaxy dependent model surface.

-Here, we use the open-source SALT3 model training code, {\tt SALTshaker}, to quantify how training data variations or unknown physics in the data can affect the measurement of cosmological parameters.
+Here, we use the open-source SALT3 model training code, {\tt SALTshaker}\footnote{\url{https://github.com/djones1040/SALTShaker}}, to quantify how training data variations or unknown physics in the data can affect the measurement of cosmological parameters.
 In particular, we investigate the exclusion of low-$z$ training data without precisely measured filter throughputs, the exclusion of poorly calibrated ground-based near-UV bands, variations in the number of SN\,Ia spectra, and the impact of wavelength-dependent calibration errors and host-galaxy contamination in those spectra using simulations generated from a previously trained SALT2 model \citep{Pierel18}.
 Furthermore, we use simulations generated from BYOSED \citep{Pierel21}, a model framework that is independent of SALT, to determine the sensitivity of cosmological parameters to SED features that are not modeled by the SALT framework.
+The BYOSED framework generates SN Ia SEDs using a base model with added ``perturbers" derived from composite spectra of different SN Ia sub-populations; this produces variations in the SN spectra that are not modeled with existing frameworks, such as velocity and host-galaxy mass variations.

 For each of these training scenarios, we use a simulation-based approach to quantify how variations in the available training data or unknown physics affects the recovery of the trained model, the correlations between light-curve parameters and luminosity, and the measured value of $w$.
 For this purpose, we have built an end-to-end simulation and analysis pipeline, which will enable future analyses to propagate modeling systematics into the systematic uncertainty budget of cosmological constraints.